Global Kruskal-Szekeres coordinates for Reissner-Nordstr\"om spacetime: Global Kruskal-Szekeres chart

 where $r=r(U,V)$ is implicitly defined by \cref{ruvimp,uU,vV}.
 These equations can then be used to study the regularity of both the function $r(U,V)$ itself and of the metric tensor near the horizons.
-The analysis is carried out exactly as it is carried out for the standard inner and outer Kruskal-Szekeres null coordinates, and it shows that the metric tensor is well-behaved on all spacetime horizons and that the Kruskal-Szekeres null coordinates $(U,V,\theta,\phi)$ provide a smooth and global chart for the maximal extension of Reissner–Nordström geometry.
+The analysis is carried out exactly as it is carried out for the standard inner and outer Kruskal-Szekeres null coordinates, and it shows that the metric tensor is well behaved on all spacetime horizons and that the Kruskal-Szekeres null coordinates $(U,V,\theta,\phi)$ provide a smooth and global chart for the maximal extension of the non-extremal Reissner-Nordström geometry.

+The transformation in \cref{uU,vV} separately gives a well-defined diffeomorphism between $(U,V,\theta,\phi)$ and $(u,v,\theta,\phi)$ in each spacetime region covered by the latter, even if an analytical expression for the inverse transformation cannot be given.
+Once again, this is ensured by the strictly monotonicity of $u(U)$ and $v(V)$ (see \cref{figVbarVtilde}) in each spacetime region covered by the $(u,v,\theta,\phi)$ coordinate system and by the inverse function theorem.
+Being the double-null coordinates $(u,v,\theta,\phi)$ singular on the horizons, also the transformation in \cref{uU,vV} is ill defined there.

 Kruskal-Szekeres spatial $x_{KS}$ and temporal $t_{KS}$ coordinates can be defined as